PyDEF/hylight/public/html/_sources/index.rst.txt

 You may be interested in reading our first paper using it on the luminescence of |BaZrO3:Ti| [BaZrO3:Ti]_.

 To learn how to use Hylight, you can read the tutorial_.
-Finally there is a complete reference_ that goes over all individual functions implemented in the packlge.
+Finally there is a complete reference_ that goes over all individual functions implemented in the package.

 Citing Hylight
 --------------